kevincarr/animated-sprite/README.md

 ## Requirements

-The functions in the spriteControl.js uses jQuery.
+The functions in the spriteControl.js use jQuery.

 ## Using these functions